Myglarn/DBProject_Shop/README.md

 - Status is always set to pending and never changed.
-  A solution could be to create a method or trigger that updates the status of orders based on time passed since the order creation.
+  A solution could be to create a method or trigger that updates the status of orders based on time passed since the order creation for a simple simulation of the staus changing.

 ## How to use the application